Is Rent To Own a Good Idea? What It Is and When It Makes Sense, Explained

 First-time home buyer programs offer grants or loans to make it easier for those who are going through this process for the first time and might need a little help.

-William Frohriep, an agent in Macomb County, Michigan with over 50 years of real estate experience, often advises clients to look at local programs:
+William Frohriep, an agent in Macomb County, Michigan, with over 30 years of real estate experience, often advises clients to look at local programs:

-“If you’re a first-time homebuyer in Michigan, we have a number of programs where buyers can get a certain amount of money, and they can use those funds toward a down payment on the house, so they don’t need a lot of cash of their own.”
+“If you’re a first-time homebuyer in Michigan, we have [several] programs where buyers can get a certain amount of money, and they can use those funds toward a down payment on the house, so they don’t need a lot of cash of their own.”

 Most states have their own first-time homebuyer programs, usually geared to help with the down payment or closing costs (or both), in order to encourage property ownership.